Skip links

 • Content production throughput: Pages shipped per month against the agreed plan, because missed output is a direct ROI drag.

 Measuring this way also gives you what you need for internal reviews.
 When your CFO asks what the agency returned, you have a specific page group, a specific traffic lift, and a specific revenue impact to cite.
 That is the number that keeps the engagement funded.
-For teams that want a repeatable rhythm, our piece on monthly SEO performance management covers the cadence that pairs well with isolated agency measurement.

 This is the section most articles skip, and it is the one most in-house marketers actually need.
-Getting a budget for an agency is a political exercise first and a financial exercise second.
+Getting budget for an agency is a political exercise first and a financial exercise second.
 The numbers only work if the narrative does.

-03 Hire Vs Agency Comparison EmulentThe framing that consistently lands: the agency is a capacity and expertise investment that frees the in-house team to do the work only they can do.
+The framing that consistently lands: the agency is a capacity and expertise investment that frees the in-house team to do the work only they can do.
 You are asking for specialized execution hours that would otherwise cost two full-time hires, benefits, tools, and 12 months of ramp time.
+The reason that framing carries weight sits in the ROI curve over the engagement’s first three years.

 Numbers that make the case credible: